opencv/opencv/platforms/android/aar-template/README.md

 ## Scripts for creating an AAR package and a local Maven repository with OpenCV libraries for Android

 ### How to run the scripts
-1. Set JAVA_HOME and ANDROID_HOME enviroment variables.
+1. Set JAVA_HOME and ANDROID_HOME environment variables.
 For example:
 ```
 export JAVA_HOME=~/Android Studio/jbr
 export ANDROID_HOME=~/Android/SDK